Your Credit Score

 Once the council has your application, they will look at your proposed project and make a judgement on whether to approve it or not.
 This includes exploring factors such as:

 For smaller projects, you may not need planning permission beforehand.
 This is because it might fall under the government’s ‘permitted development rights’.
 Speak to your builder or LPA to check this.

 As with most things, the cost of building a home extension depends on several factors, including the:

-For more complex projects, like a basement conversion, you may end up paying upwards of £5,000 per square metre.
-This is because you’ll need to consider the costs of lowering the floor level, digging a new space and creating an access point.
+For more complex projects, like a basement conversion, costs can vary depending on the level of work and use.
+You might need to consider things like lowering the floor level, digging a new space and creating an access point.

 Outside of construction costs, you’ll also need to consider factors such as: